AllenSWDB/allenswdb.github.io/databook/glossary.md

   primary visual cortex, thought to be higher in the visual pathway.
 These
   include: VISl, VIsal, VISpm, VISam, VISrl among others

-Interneuron
-  Also known as a local interneuron: a neuron that has short axons and synapse exclusively with nearby neurons.

 Neuropixels
   A family of devices for obtaining high channel count single unit extracellular recordings created through a collaborative open science project funded by